langcog/experimentology/md/011-prereg/template.md

 | 7 | Sample Size.
 How many observations will be collected, or what will determine sample size?
 No need to justify decision, but be precise about exactly how the number will be determined. |   |   |
 | 8 | Other.
 Anything else you would like to preregister (e.g., secondary analyses, variables collected for exploratory purposes, unusual analyses planned).                               |   |   |

-: Preregistration template outline. {#tbl-prereg-template}
+: Preregistration template outline, covering key aspects of your experiment and analysis. {#tbl-prereg-template}